icthreed/Ultrasound-ex-vivo-TBI-Lesion-Quantification/README.md

 2. Convert DICOM to NIfTI (Image Processing Toolbox needed)
 - Run: FiConvert_dcm2nii(file)
 3. Ensure Alignment with Atlases
 - Confirm that all atlases and segmentation volumes are in the same orientation and have a similar number of voxels.
 Adjust as necessary.
+(SPM12: Check Registry)
 4. Create a Tissue Probability Map (TPM)
 - If you don't already have a TPM:
 - Run: FiCreateTPM(file, Regions)